 ABOUT THE AUTHOR

-Dr. Peter Terry PhD FAPS FASMF FBASES is Professor of Psychology and Director of Research Training & Development at the University of Southern Queensland in Australia, a registered psychologist, and formerly Psychology Coordinator at the Queensland Academy of Sport.
+Dr. Peter Terry PhD FAPS FASMF FBASES is Professor of Psychology and Dean of the Graduate Research School at the University of Southern Queensland in Australia, a registered psychologist, and formerly Psychology Coordinator at the Queensland Academy of Sport.

-Over the past 30 years he has provided psychological support to more than 1,000 international and professional performers, including a host of Olympic medallists.
+Over the past 35 years he has provided psychological support to more than 1,000 international and professional performers, including a host of Olympic medallists.
 He has worked as a sport psychologist at nine Olympic Games and more than 100 other international events.
-Peter is author of over 200 publications, including five books, 24 book chapters, and 60 peer-reviewed journal articles.
+Peter is author of over 280 publications, including six books, 25 book chapters, and 80+ peer-reviewed journal articles.

 In the distant past, Peter played sport at representative level in rugby, soccer and track and field, competed in the national bobsled championships, and ran a three-hour marathon.
 He has now migrated to golf and tennis, both of which he admits to playing badly.